-- 246. The decision of a CAT, in relation to the alleged breaches, the seriousness rating of the case and the sanctions set, is formal in nature.
-The CAT will prepare, with the assistance of the Clerk to the CAT, an adjudication report setting out the decision.

-- 247. Adjudication reports are published (including on its website) by PhonepayPlus following a CAT, in accordance with Code para.
+- 265. The decision of a CAT, in relation to the alleged breaches, the seriousness rating of the case and the sanctions set, is formal in nature.
+The CAT will prepare, with the assistance of the Clerk to the CAT, an adjudication report setting out the decision. - 266.
+Adjudication reports are published (including on its website) by PSA following a CAT, in accordance with Code para.
 4.12.
-Their usual format is as follows:

-- A description of the service;

-- The key facts leading to the Executive's raising of potential breaches and aggravating or mitigating factors;

-- The submissions from the responding Network operator, Level 1 provider or Level 2 provider; and

-- The decision of the CAT.

-- 248. The sanctions imposed in published cases may assist in improving compliance standards, not just by the party in breach, but in other parts of the industry.

-- 249. The Executive will usually notify the party found to be in breach (and any other relevant Network operators, Level 1 or Level 2 providers, as appropriate), of the decision at the beginning of the second working week following the date of the CAT hearing.
+Their usual format is as follows: - A description of the service; - The key facts leading to the Executive's raising of potential breaches and aggravating or mitigating factors; - The submissions from the responding Network operator, Level 1 provider or Level 2 provider; and - The decision of the CAT. - 267.
+The sanctions imposed in published cases may assist in improving compliance standards, not just by the party in breach, but in other parts of the industry. - 268.
+The Executive will usually notify the party found to be in breach (and any other relevant Network operators, Level 1 or Level 2 providers, as appropriate), of the decision at the beginning of the second working week following the date of the CAT hearing.
 The written decision will usually be published two weeks after the CAT hearing.
-It will be provided to relevant parties prior to publication.

-- 250. Details of all adjudications will be recorded on a party's record on the PhonepayPlus Registration Scheme, as well as being published on the PhonepayPlus website, including:

-- The date of the CAT;

-- The breaches raised, both upheld and not upheld;

-- The seriousness rating for the case;
+It will be provided to relevant parties prior to publication. - 269.
+Details of all adjudications will be recorded on a party's record on the PSA Registration Scheme, as well as being published on the PSA website, including: - The date of the CAT; - The breaches raised, both upheld and not upheld; - The seriousness rating for the case; - Any relevant revenue information; - Sanctions imposed; and - Any other key information associated with the investigation.

-- Revenue band within which the service falls (associated with the breaches upheld) which will be recorded as one of the following:

-- Band 1: £1,000,000+;

-- Band 2: £500,000 £999,999;

-- Band 3: £250,000 £499,999;

-- Band 4: £100,000 £249,999;

-- Band 5: £50,000 £99,999;

-- Band 6: £5000 £49,999;

-- Band 7: £1- £4,999

-- Sanctions imposed; and

-- Any other key information associated with the investigation.

-- 251. The PhonepayPlus Registration Scheme will record breach history records associated with relevant providers or their directors, including any adjudication by a CAT, for three years from